 Lucian Wintrich is a conservative activist and White House correspondent for the The Gateway Pundit, a right-wing blog sometimes associated with the alt right, and known for promoting conspiracy theories and propaganda.
 During the 2016 campaign, Wintrich organized a “Twinks4Trump” photo series featuring provocative pictures of men wearing “Make America Great Again” caps.
 The photos were featured at the Wake Up!
 LGBT party at the 2016 Republican National Convention, which Wintrich helped organize.
 Wintrich called the event “a huge success…with incredible speakers,” including Islamaphobes like Pamela Geller and far-right Dutch politician Geert Wilders, who told party-goers, “First, we should acknowledge that Islam is the problem…if you allow Islam to be planted on your soil, don't be afraid that you will harvest sharia law, because Islam and sharia law [are] exactly the same.”
 In the past, Wintrich identified with the alt right, but told Andrew Marantz of The New Yorker, “For a while, alt-right was the perfect catchall for anti-establishment conservatism.
 A lot of us are still frustrated that Richard Spencer ruined the term for the rest of us."
 Wintrich spoke at June’s Rally Against Political Violence.

 Mike Cernovich is a Southern California-based blogger, YouTube personality, author, filmmaker, conspiracy theorist and radio host who has a predominantly right-wing following on social media.
 He is an unapologetic misogynist, and has claimed that date rape does not exist, writing on his website, "“Thinking, ‘I might have been date raped,’ means you weren’t raped.”
 To mark International Women's Day, he tweeted: “Teach women to stop lying about rape."
 Cernovich describes himself as an “American nationalist,” and has written, “IQ tests for immigrants would solve most of our problems.
 If I could only do ONE act, that would be it."
 While he is not part of the alt right, that was not always the case, as he explained in this tweet: “I went from libertarian to alt right after realizing tolerance only went one way and diversity is a code for white genocide.”
 More recently, he rejected the term “alt right” because of its associations with white supremacists.
 Cernovich is known for his promotion of the “Pizzagate” conspiracy theory, which propagated outrageous claims about child trafficking and culminated in Edgar Welch firing an AR-15 as he entered D.C.’s Comet Ping Pong pizzeria.
+He has also allegedly commissioned a blatantly anti-Semitic cartoon to use as part of his campaign against U.S. National Security Advisor H. R. McMaster.
 He is a contributor to Alex Jones’ Infowars.